 Thunderstorms & .45s Avia Version promises a thrilling ride and an introduction into the organized crime world of the Company.
 The kindle version will retail on Amazon for $4.99.
 The print version will retail for $8.99.

 Stacey Carroll is the author of the thriller series - Avia.
-She grew up in Indianapolis, Indiana. she went to college at Indiana State Univeristy (ISU) and graduated with a Bachelor's degree in aerospace in the professional pilot program.
+She also authors the paranormal erotica series - The Blooddoll Factory.
+Stacey grew up in Indianapolis, Indiana. she went to college at Indiana State University (ISU) and graduated with a Bachelor's degree in aerospace in the professional pilot program.
 She has flown Cessna 152s, Cessna 172s, the Pipe Seneca and the King Air.
 She also graduated with a minor in computer science that specialized in web design.

 She has always been interested in reading and writing, and the first book she was ever read was the Grimms Brother's Fairy tales.
 From the ages of 6 to 11, she read the Nancy Drew series.
 By the age of 11, she had graduated to Stephen King novels.
 A few of her favorites include Carrie, Tommyknockers, The Dark Tower Series up to book 3 (That's where it stopped in the late 80s/ early 90s), Pet Semetary, The Shining, Night Shift, The Stand, It, Cujo, Christine, The Eyes of the Dragon and Thinner (Richard Bachman).
 In her teen years, she moved on to Anne Rice and got through about four of those books before they degraded.
 If you've ever read Anne Rice, you know book 5 isn't readable.
 Stacey has read a couple Harry Potter books as she was introduced to them in the early 2000s, and she's never read or watched anything Twilight or 50 Shades.
 Sorry.
 I'm a vampire purist, and nothing needs to be said about the latter.
 You already know.